-As of March 31, 2024, we had invested excess cash not immediately necessary for operations of \$9.4 billion and restricted cash of \$1.0 billion in Treasury bills of various maturities ranging between five-months and one-year, none of which had matured as of the date of this report.
+During the three months ended December 31, 2023, we invested excess cash not immediately necessary for operations of \$4.5 billion and restricted cash of \$360 million in Treasury bills of various maturities ranging between six-months and one-year, none of which had matured as of the date of this report.

-These held-to-maturity investments, which are recorded at amortized cost basis, are presented in the table below.
+As we have both the intent and ability to hold these securities to maturity, we have classified all of our investments as held-to-maturity.
 Any unrealized losses are temporary due to changes in market interest rates.
 The cost basis of these securities will be recovered on redemption.